 will vetements start a mass creative exodus to zurich?

-As Vetements leaves Paris for the birthplace of Dada, we take a look at Zurich's thriving artist-led creative scene.
+As Vetements leaves Paris for the birthplace Dada, we take a look at Zurich's thriving artist-led creative scene.

 Photography Willy Vanderperre.
 All clothing Vetements fall/winter 16. [i-D The Futurewise Issue]